Entanglement of midspectrum eigenstates of chaotic many-body systems: Reasons for deviation from random ensembles: Non-explanations

-\emph{Sparsity is not responsible} -- One possible source of the difference between random states and the eigenstates of local many-body Hamiltonians is that such Hamiltonians are generally sparse matrices in common basis choices.
+\emph{Sparsity is not responsible ---} One possible source of the difference between random states and the eigenstates of local many-body Hamiltonians is that such Hamiltonians are generally sparse matrices in common basis choices.
 To examine the consequence of sparsity, in Fig.~\ref{fig:3}(a,b) we include results (mutual information, EE) for the eigenstates of matrices with sparsity close to the physical (XYZ) Hamiltonian, and nonzero elements drawn from a Gaussian distribution.
-We find only very slight differences from eigenstates of the usual (full) GOE ensemble.
-Thus sparsity is not a significant factor in the departure from the Page value.
+We find only very slight differences from eigenstates of the usual (full) GOE ensemble --- in Fig.~\ref{fig:3}(a) the mutual information values for the GOE case and the sparse random case are very slightly offset from each other (offset barely visible), while in Fig.~\ref{fig:3}(b) the EE values for the sparse random matrix have a distribution whose center is only very slightly lower than the page value.